-The School has a large number of staff trained and qualified in Emergency First Aid at Work (see Appendix 9), who are capable of giving first aid.
+The School has a large number of staff trained and qualified in Emergency First Aid at Work (see Appendix 9) who are capable of giving first aid.
 Key members of staff have a First Aid at Work qualification (see Appendix 9).
+The majority of staff attend an in -house first aid course taught by a qualified first aid trainer.
 Training is renewed every three years.